-The heat required for gasification of the sludge in the wastewater treatment plant itself may be obtained by combustion of biogas and CO2 (gasifier agent) coming from the flue gases from the engine generator, which would access hot to the gasifier, reducing energy requirements.
+The heat required for gasification of the sludge in wastewater treatment plant itself may be obtained by combustion of biogas, and CO_2 (gasifier agent) coming from the flue gases from the engine generator, which would access hot to the gasifier, reducing energy requirements.
 The fuel gas obtained could feed back into the gasifier to supply the heat required and the remainder to the combustion chamber of the dryer reducing the need of natural gas or co-fed with biogas in biogas generator sets.
 This would reduce the cost derived from consumption of natural gas, which is currently around 100,000 €/month, a proposal for maximum economic performance of the facilities that makes them viable and attractive from the point of view of exploitation.

-Conclusions 4
+4 Conclusions

-Regardless of the proposed solutions in the coming years, dependence on fossil fuels to sustain economic development will remain so, it is necessary to find technological solutions that reduce environmental pollution due to emission of gaseous pollutants, and to seek alternative fossil fuels.
+Regardless of the proposed solutions in the coming years, dependence on fossil fuels to sustain economic development will remain so it is necessary to find technological solutions that reduce environmental pollution due to the emission of gaseous pollutants, and to seek alternative fossil fuels.

-However, to ensure energy sources are affordable, safe and friendly, the environment requires exactly the same actions: energy efficiency, so no matter which of them more focus is on.
-From this point of view, to give an energy value to a waste, which as such is annoying, must be positive from these three points of view parameters such as maximum allowable dose of sludge according to their characteristics, the range of temperature and types of fuel used, as well as the final properties of the cement.
-It is estimated that the use of 1 ton of sludge involves a reduction of 1.28 tons of CO2, without including the emissions associated with transport [16].
+However, to make our energy sources affordable, in a safe and friendly environment requires exactly the same actions: energy efficiency, no matter which of them we focus on more.
+From this point of view, giving an energy value to a waste, which as such is annoying, must be positive from these three points of view.

-The use of sludge as alternative fuel is a net saving in CO2 emissions because the emissions from biomass are not accounted, whereas if it is deposited in landfills, emissions due to uncontrolled fermentation itself are counted.
-The use of biosolids in cement kilns is accepted, but it is necessary to control specific
+The use of sludge as alternative fuel is a net saving in CO_2 emissions because the emissions from biomass are not accounted, whereas if it is deposited in landfills, emissions due to uncontrolled fermentation itself are counted.
+The use of biosolids in cement kilns is accepted, but it is necessary to control specific parameters such as maximum allowable dose of sludge according to their characteristics, the range of temperature and types of fuel used, as well as the final properties of the cement.
+It is estimated that the use of 1 ton of sludge involves a reduction of 1.28 tons of CO_2 , without including the emissions associated with transport [16].

 On the other hand, the transformation of dried and partially digested sludge into synthesis gas with a higher heat of combustion is an alternative to their use in cement kilns.
 Also, this technology would take the total energy contained in the sludge in the sewage itself, reducing the costs associated with transport by 38% (inorganic matter cannot be enhanced through the wastewater treatment plant).
-The disadvantage of this route is the need for investment of the filter in the right technology, but energy-wise (HHV of the gas is well above the sludge) and environmentally (would reduce emissions from transport and the gases would be used to combustion engines in the gasification) would be most advantageous.
+The disadvantage of this route is the need for investment of the filter in the right technology, but energy (HHV of the gas is well above the sludge) and environmentally (would reduce emissions from transport and the gases would be used to combustion engines in the gasification) would be most advantageous.

-In 2004 the emissions of CO_2 -e in Spain exceeded by 33% the expected value due, to a no real adjustment between emission reduction and economic benefit, among other factors.
+In 2004 the emissions of CO_2 -e in Spain exceeded 33% the expected value due to a unreal adjustment between emission reduction and economic benefit, among other factors.
 All the policies and advances in technology and management that lead to harmony between these two parameters will be beneficial.
-In particular, those that have major impact on the development of any way of recovering energy from waste and the development of sinks of CO_2 -e is being expected.
+In particular, those that have major impact on the development of any way of recovering energy from waste and the development of sinks of CO_2 -e is expected.